IBM/cpdctl/README_command_reference.md

 <dd>The properties of the connection that must match for the connection to be included in the list.</dd>
 <dt>--entity-flags (string)</dt>
 <dd>A comma separated list of flags that must be present for the connection to be included in the list.
 If not provided, only connections with no flags will be returned.</dd>
+<dt>--inject-token (bool)</dt>
+<dd>Boolean indicator if cluster username and access token should be injected into connection properties.
+It has to be ensured that access token is not revealed unintentionally together with connection properties.</dd>
+<dd>The default value is `false`.</dd>
 </dl>

 <a id='connection_create'></a>